artxj/CarND-LaneLines-P1/README.md

 One potential shortcoming would be what would happen when there are a lot of shadows on the road or the road is very bright (especially if the lane is yellow).
 In this case lines become very segmented and edges are defined very approximately.
 It results in very approximate average lines and thus lanes might vary significantly.

 Another shortcoming could be if the road is very 'curvy'.
-In this case simple extrapolation won't be enough - trying to average the road turn might result in very inaccurate lane.
+In this case simple extrapolation won't be enough - trying to average the road turn (even small enough) might produce the very inaccurate lane.

 ### 3. Possible improvements